Email FacebookTwitterMenu burgerClose thin

 CIMA vs. CFA: Differences

-• The CFA program is more flexible with the educational and work prerequisites than the CIMA program.
-In order to be eligible for a CIMA, you must be an investment consultant with at least three years of professional experience.
-To be eligible for a CFA you have to have a bachelor’s degree, be in your final year completing your bachelor’s degree, or have four years of relevant full-time work experience.
+• Experience and education prerequisites: To be eligible for the CIMA designation, you must be an investment consultant with at least three years of professional experience and take an education course.
+To be eligible for a CFA you have to have a bachelor’s degree, be in your final year completing your bachelor’s degree or have 4,000 hours of relevant full-time work experience.

-• The CFA does not require you to take a course, online or in person.
+• Course requirement: The CFA does not require you to take a course, online or in person.
 In order to be eligible to become a CIMA, you must take a course.

 CIMA vs. CFA: Similarities